Summer Programme 2016

 Members of the Society come from all walks of life and span a wide age range but all share a love and an interest in the history of their city and county.
 Most members are amateur historians, as is evident in the papers delivered and the articles published twice yearly in our Dublin Historical Record.
 We also support the conservation of important or historic buildings as well as monitoring building developments to ensure they are sympathetic to and respect the historic fabric of the city.

-Public transport: Pearse Dart station is 3 minutes walk from The Dublin City Library and most cross-city bus routes through College Green are within 8 minutes walk of the Library.
+Public transport: Pearse Dart station is 3 minutes walk from The Dublin City Library & Archive.
+Most cross-city bus routes through College Green are within 8 minutes walk of the Library.
 Details of Dublin Bus Timetables from www.dublinbus.ie or call Dublin Bus at 01-8734222

 New Members Welcome

 The Society was founded in 1934 to promote the study of the history of Dublin and of Dubliners.
 Society meetings are open to all and begin promptly at 6.00 pm on Wednesday evenings from February-March and September-November each year.
 Our meetings are informative and enjoyable and a great opportunity to meet kindred spirits who share an interest in the history of Dublin.
 Members and invited speakers deliver illustrated papers on various topics about the history of Dublin and Dubliners.

 Membership of the Society is open to everyone interested in Dublin history.
 Why not come along to one of our evening meeting during Autumn or Spring?
 Persons who wish to join the Society must apply in writing and are elected by the Council.
 To join the Society complete the application form and send it, with the appropriate remittance to the Hon.
 Treasurer.
 Full details can be found on page three of this website.